felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 Seconds, Minutes, Hours, HalfDays, Days, Weeks, Months
 ```

-in case not supported value is provided *Minutes* will be used for interval calculation.
+in case a non-supported value is provided, *Minutes* will be used for interval calculation.

 ## Pagination

 The data is fetched from the engine in pages.
 Define a default minimum and maximum size or, to be precise, a range for the number of entities that should be fetched at once for each import type.

-* Overwrites the maximum page size for process definitions fetching.
+* Overwrites the maximum page size for process definition fetching.
 ```
 camunda.optimize.engine.import.process-definition.page.size.max=1000
 ```